MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/server-core/server-core-administer.md

 Use the following information to perform basic administrative tasks with Windows PowerShell cmdlets.

 ### Set a static IP address
-When you install a Server Core server, by default it has A DHCP address.
+When you install a Server Core server, by default it has a DHCP address.
 If you need a static IP address, you can set it using the following steps.

 To view your current network configuration, use **Get-NetIPConfiguration**.